egallen15/portfolio/app/blog/find-and-replace-in-chrome/page.md

   - markdown
 ---

-## How to find and replace in Chrome console with javascript
+## Supercharged find and replace in Chrome

 ### code for the lazy